lorenzo-rovigatti/comp_bio_notes/folding.md

     3. $k > i + 1$ and $l < j - 1$: the face is an interior loop.
 3. $(i, j)$ can close a face containing $k$ interior edges, with the other $k - 1$ edges being $(i_1, j_1), \ldots , (i_{k - 1}, j_{k - 1})$.
 This is a $k$-multiloop, and its energy contribution is $F_M(i, j, i_1, j_1, \ldots, i_{k - 1}, j_{k - 1})$.

 In all these cases, the $F_H$, $F_L$ and $F_M$ penalty functions are model parameters, and can be estimated by experiment (see the section on [nearest-neighbour models](#sec:NN_models)).
 Of course, there are multiple substructures in which the $(i, j)$ edge is present.
-We make sure to select the one with the lowest free energy by first obtaining the optimal substructures corresponding to cases 2. and 3., and then to select the optimal substructure among the three possibilities listed above.
+We make sure to select the one with the lowest free energy by first obtaining the single optimal substructures that fall into cases 2. and 3., and then to select the optimal substructure among the three possibilities listed above.
 This procedure translates to the following recursive relation:

 $$
 V_{i,j} = \min \begin{cases}